Rare event sampling for moving targets: extremes of temperature and daily precipitation in a general circulation model: The TEAMS algorithm

 The denominator is always equal to $N$.
 In particular, for any given severity $s$, an estimate $\widehat{\mathbb{P}}\{S>s\}$ for its exceedance probability is found by defining $F(X):=\mathbb{I}\{S(X)>s\}$ in the formula above, where $\mathbb{I}$ is the indicator function (one if its argument is true, zero otherwise).
 The corresponding \emph{return period} $\tau(s)$---the average time between consecutive exceedances, using a Poisson process statistical model---is estimated following \citeA{Lestang2018computing} as

+where $T$ is the time horizon. \end{enumerate} The estimator~\eqref{eq:weighted_average} is unbiased, meaning correct \emph{in expectation} over different independent repetitions (``runs'') of the entire procedure, each of which is itself random.
+In the results to follow, we have generated 48 independent runs with different ancestors and random seeds to get an accurate sense of variability across runs.
+The total cost of a single TEAMS run, as reported below in Fig.~\ref{fig:returncurves}, is taken to be $M(\delta+T)$, where $M$ is the total number of members generated in the run ($\leq M_\text{max}$; 150 for $N=16$ and 300 for $N=32$), $\delta$ is the advance split time ($\leq\delta_\text{max}$=25 days) and $T$ is the time horizon ($=35$ days).
+These costs range from 20-40 years per run in the experiments shown.

-where $T$ is the time horizon. \end{enumerate} This version of TEAMS mostly follows the version in \citeA{Finkel2024bringing}, but differs in two substantial ways.
+This version of TEAMS mostly follows the version in \citeA{Finkel2024bringing}, but differs in two substantial ways.
 First, in step 4, the previous version of TEAMS would allow parents to stand in for their failed children, and raise the level after $K$ cloning attempts even if they all fail, whereas the new version refuses to raise the level before children alone repopulate the ensemble.
 Heuristically, the new version is more like mastery-based learning \cite{Winget2022practical}, wherein students only advance after demonstrating mastery even if it takes a longer time with remedial coursework.
 Even if the levels don't advance as high this way, it ensures that the levels reached are more thoroughly sampled and avoids overextending an ``aging'' ensemble beyond its means.
 Of course, this risks stagnation at a single level that is impossible to overcome.
-To cut our losses, we impose a lean budget of $M_\mathrm{max}=150$ as the second major difference from \citeA{Finkel2024bringing}, where the budget was 1024 and in practice was rarely reached because of a second ``diversity'' criterion that is not used here.
-We have found this version to give more reliable speedup at shorter return periods with reasonable costs, and to reduce the chance of underestimating return values in a given TEAMS run (``apparent bias''), which was critical for extending this algorithm from a toy model (Lorenz-96) to a GCM.
+To cut our losses, we impose a lean budget of $M_\mathrm{max}=150$ (when $N=16$) or $M_\mathrm{max}=300$ (when $N=32$) as the second major difference from \citeA{Finkel2024bringing}, where the budget was 1024 (with $N=128$) and in practice was rarely reached because of a second ``diversity'' criterion that is not used here.
+We have found this version to give more reliable speedup at shorter return periods with reasonable costs, and to reduce ``apparent bias'': the same phenomenon that causes a coin with true ``tails'' probability of 1/100 to underestimate it at zero on 99\% of flips, even though each flip is unbiased.
+The previous version of TEAMS had a similar high probability of underestimating return levels in any given run, despite being unbiased, and the algorithmic modification was critical for extending this algorithm from a toy model (Lorenz-96) to a GCM.